DataFire/Integrations/integrations/generated/google_testing/README.md

     * items `string`
   * tags `array`: Tags for this dimension.
     * items `string`
+  * videoRecordingNotSupported `boolean`: True if and only if tests with this model DO NOT have video output.

 ### AndroidRoboTest
 * AndroidRoboTest `object`: A test of an android application that explores the application on a virtual